akmeena766/LensFactory.jl/docs/src/index.md

 ---
 ## Examples
-To understand the use of various modules and functtions in `LensFactory`, readers are encouraged to go through the examples here: [LensFactory_Examples](https://github.com/akmeena766/LensFactory_Examples.git).
+To understand the use of various modules and functions in `LensFactory`, readers are encouraged to go through the examples here: [LensFactory_Examples](https://github.com/akmeena766/LensFactory_Examples.git).

 !!! note
-    Please keep in mind that `LensFactory` is in **heavy** developement and examples are based on the current **dev** version.
+    Please keep in mind that `LensFactory` is in **heavy** developement and examples are validated with the current **dev** version.
 If any of the examples are not working, please let me know.

 ---
 ## Feedback